Columbia Trail: Route

 There are few remnants of the former rail line along the trail, except for the occasional rotting railroad cross ties along the trail.
 There is a small section of track preserved in Califon and a small and rarely open museum dedicated to the rail line history is located in the preserved train station in the town center.

 Trail access

 The southern trailhead is located in High Bridge at 79 Main Street.
 The trail begins on the east side of Main Street across from the entrance to Commons Park, where parking is available.

-The northern trailhead is located in Washington Twp at the border with Mt.
+The northern trailhead is located in Washington Township at the border with Mt.
 Olive on Bartley Road (Morris Cty 625).
 There is a small public parking area across from the current end of the Morristown & Erie rail line.
 There is another public parking area in Long Valley off Schooley's Mountain Road between Fairview Avenue and Maple Lane, across from The Coffee Potter (the old Long Valley train station when the Central Railroad of New Jersey train line passed through the area).